zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 3. On the API App Create blade, enter the following:

-    a.  **App name**: Enter a unique name, such as contosoinsuranceapiSUFFIX
+    a.  **App name**: Enter a unique name, such as contosoinsuranceapiSUFFIX.

-    b.  **Subscription**: Select the subscription you are using for this hands-on lab
+    b.  **Subscription**: Select the subscription you are using for this hands-on lab.

-    c.  **Resource group**: Choose Use existing, and select the **hands-on-lab-SUFFIX** resource group
+    c.  **Resource group**: Choose Use existing, and select the **hands-on-lab-SUFFIX** resource group.

-    d.  **App Service plan/Location**: Select the contosoinsuranceSUFFIX plan you created for the Web App
+    d.  **App Service plan/Location**: Select the contosoinsuranceSUFFIX plan you created for the Web App .

     ![API App Create blade with the values specified above entered into the appropriate fields.](media/image54.png "API App Create blade")